Who’s Richer: Kate Middleton Or Meghan Markle?

 The Express reports that Middleton is no stranger to a life of privilege.
 The Duchess of Cambridge came from a well-to-do family before she met Prince William at St. Andrews University.

 Kate’s mom may have once been an air hostess and her great grand-daddy a coal-miner, but by the time she was of courting age, the family’s party planning business was said to be worth a cool $8 million.
-At the last estimate is was worth roughly about $50 million.
+At the last estimate it was worth roughly $50 million.

 Although her mom may have been a career woman with her eye on the main prize, the work ethic didn’t rub off all that much on Kate.
 After graduating in 2005 with a 2:1 in Art History she found gainful employment at fashion chain Jigsaw, as a part-time assistant accessories buyer.